klovelace/iSpindel/docs/README_en 1st Edits.md

 •	An overview of the data you can on the Infoview menu

 After the above data has been entered and stored, the spindle is connected to the Wlan and Ubidots and the data is transferred.
-On the Ubidots web interface is one now under Sources, check that the data is updated.
+On the Ubidots web interface under Sources, check that the data is updated.
 Now you can see the graphs in the Dashboard.
 ________________________________________
 display